Period: 9 - 22 May

 The tuition fee for the Curatorial Programme is 1000 EUR.
 The fee includes the use of office facilities, participation in workshops, guest lectures, entry fees of museums and special events, the use of public transport in Budapest, inland transport for provincial venues and regional transport for Bratislava.

 Travel, accommodation and daily expenses are to be covered by the participants.
 For financial assistance to cover tuition fees and in certain cases living expenses, we kindly encourage you to inform yourself about opportunities particular to your country/region and specific needs.

 PREVIOUS EDITIONS & ALUMNI

-Takuya Tsutsumi (Japan, 1987) is a curator / graphic designer based in Poznan.
+Takuya Tsutsumi is a curator / graphic designer based in Japan.
 He graduated at Kyoto University of Art and Design, worked for an alternative space as a director / curator (2013 – 2016).
 He is currently an MA student at Adam Mickiewicz University, writing on Piotr Piotrowski’s theory.